yassinMi/WWebJS.NET/readme.md

 # WWebJS.NET

-A thin wraper around WWebjs, that uses Protocol Buffers RPC over named pipes.
+A thin wrapper around [whatsapp-web.js](https://wwebjs.dev/), that uses Protocol Buffers RPC over named pipes.
 It aims to expose a similar API using C#.

 ## Example
 ```c#